klavins/LeanW26/md/src/Introduction/Lean.md

 Programming
 ===

-Lean is also a full-fledged functional programming language.
-For example, much of Lean is programmed in Lean (and then compiled).
-That said, the Lean Programming Language is not really general purpose: You would probably lose your mind trying to build an operating system with Lean.
-Rather, Lean is a programming language designed first for programming Lean itself, and second for build mathematical data structures and algorithms.
+L∃∀N is also a full-fledged functional programming language.
+For example, much of L∃∀N is programmed in L∃∀N (and then compiled).
+That said, the L∃∀N Programming Language is not really general purpose: You would probably lose your mind trying to build an operating system with L∃∀N. Rather, L∃∀N is a programming language designed first for programming L∃∀N itself, and second for build mathematical data structures and algorithms.

-If you are not familiar with functional programming: you will be by then end of this book.
+If you are not familiar with functional programming: you will be by then end of this course.

 Here is an example program:
 ```lean